Skiing Ability: (Level)

 Day 1 - From our campsite, we'll shuttle to the high point of the road, usually to where it's blocked by snow.
 We'll begin walking or touring to the slopes beneath east face of Mt.
 Locke (12,634').
 We'll choose either the Wahoo Gullies or the Kindergarden Chute, make our ascent with ice axe and crampons (conditions dependent), then enjoy our ski descent.

 Day 2 - Again from camp, we'll shuttle to the high point of the road and follow the drainage toward Mt.
 Emerson (13,204') and on to the ultra impressive Clyde Couloir, first climbed by Sierra pioneer, Norman Clyde on July 6th, 1930.
-The descent is fabuous and one of the best in the Sierra.
+The descent is fabulous and one of the best in the Sierra.

-Questions about this trip?
+Questions about this course?

 Name: Email: